tonywry/Fake-News-Detection/README.md

 This Project has been rewarded as the first-runner-up of the HKU Data Mining Hackathon Competition 2019.

 ### Methods used in this project
-Code for Method 1/2 can be found in file -
+Code for Method 1/2 - ;
-Code for Method 3 can be found in file -
+Code for Method 3 - ;
-Code for Method 4 can be found in file -
+Code for Method 4 - ;

 #### 1. Models based on TF / TF-IDF
         Extract the TF Matrix by normal tokenizing/stemmiing methods, building traditional ML/DL Models on the matrix, models include: